 - A perfect partner to a margarita

 You need to use canned whole tomatoes for this recipe to get the true restaurant-style salsa taste and texture.
-You can substitute for fresh tomatoes, and the salsa will still taste delicious--it just won't be the same.
+If you substitute with fresh tomatoes, the salsa will still taste delicious--it just won't be the same.
 If you do prefer fresh, be sure that your tomatoes are very ripe.
-You'll also want to remove as much of the seeds and liquid as possible before you add to the food processor.
+You'll also want to remove as much of the seeds and liquid as possible before you add them to the food processor.

 Homemade Salsa Ingredients

 - two canned whole tomatoes (unseasoned): For a restaurant-style salsa canned tomatoes just work best.
 They are denser and have a more pronounced flavor.
 Trust me!

 - lime: For a touch of acid and flavor

 - red onion: I prefer this with red onion for both the color and flavor, but white onion could be substituted in a pinch.

 - garlic: Just a clove or two so as not the overpower.